Homegrown Headliner: Lyric Catches the Ear of Asheville's Music Scene

 “Growing up here has helped me evolve as a musician because you can just go and jam on any night with other musicians,” Jones said.
 “Asheville is unique because you can go downtown and find just about any style of music.
 There are so many venues, so many different types of talented artists.”

 She says locals and visitors alike have embraced those artists, especially those like herself who have Asheville roots.
-She says she feels the support at her live performances all around town and the karaoke show she hosts at The Social in east Asheville on Wednesday nights.
+She says she feels the support at her live performances all around town and the karaoke show she hosts in Asheville.

 “I do have that positive push from all the locals and people who know that I am from here,” Jones said.
 “I get a lot of people who come up to me and say, ‘You make us proud.
 We love that you are chasing your dream and showing other young ladies they can do the same thing.’”